The blockchain market in China is growing at a rapid pace, and it’s worth becoming familiar with the top 10 blockchain stocks in China.

 ZhongAn Online P & C Insurance, China’s largest online-only insurance company, is developing its own blockchain-based insurance process.
 The company partners with product distribution companies to sell supplementary insurance, like shipping returns and damage cover.

-ZhongAn was established in 2013 by three co-founders Jack Ma of Alibaba, Tencent’s (HKEX:0700) Pony Ma and Ping An Insurance’s Mingzhe Ma.
+ZhongAn was established in 2013 by three co-founders: Jack Ma of Alibaba, Tencent’s (HKEX:0700,OTC Pink:TCTZF) Pony Ma and Ping An Insurance’s Mingzhe Ma.

 GRG Banking Equipment is focused on researching, developing, manufacturing and distributing automatic currency processing equipment and system software.
 Its products include automatic teller machines (ATMs), automatic fare collection systems and money sorters.
-GRG Banking Equipment has dominated the ATM sector in China for more than a decade.
+GRG has dominated China's ATM sector for over a decade.

 The company is integrating AI applications aimed at finance, transportation, security and convenience retail.
 Its dip into the blockchain space includes introducing ATMs that provide exchange services for cryptocurrencies backed by blockchain.
 It has also created a digital asset management system, a blockchain-based VIP identity authentication system and a hard wallet.